Why Study Philosophy?

 To answer that, imagine a woman, Maria, aged 85.
 Maria has just been told by doctors that she has about 24 hours left to live.
 What would she likely think about in the time left?
 She might think about family and friends.
 She might possibly revisit regrets, choices she wished she had not taken.
 She would surely remember the years as an immigration attorney helping to fight for justice in the lives of those most vulnerable, and being a mentor to young lawyers (especially women).
 Amidst her thoughts would be many questions: what was the purpose of her life; did she make a difference; would people remember her; why did she live so long; had she been a good role model to her children and fellow attorneys; was she a good citizen; did she work hard to reason well for her clients; why was she born Hispanic?
 Even broader questions would occur to her: why is she dying now; what happens after death; is there a God; if she has a soul, does it live on; what will happen to the earth; where does her life fit into the universe?
 She might wonder if such answers can even be known.

 It is worth noting that nearly every question Maria asked had centered on philosophical topics.
-They are ethics (mentor, role model, choices, relationships), metaphysics and belief (soul, God, dying), logic (reasoning well), politics and government (citizen, justice, law), gender (women), epistemology (what can be known), the environment (the earth), and race and ethnicity (being Hispanic).
+They are ethics (mentor, role model, choices, relationships), metaphysics (soul, God, time), logic (reasoning well), politics and government (citizen, justice, law), gender (women), epistemology (what can be known), the environment (the earth), and race and ethnicity (being Hispanic).
 At the end of her life, in contemplating the full range of her years, it was philosophical questions and concerns that dominated her thoughts.